Catalytic resonance theory

 In chemistry, catalytic resonance theory was developed to describe the kinetics of reaction acceleration using dynamic catalyst surfaces.
-Catalytic reactions occurring on surfaces that undergo variation in surface binding energy and/or entropy exhibit overall increase in reaction rate when the surface binding energy frequencies are comparable to the natural frequencies of the surface reaction, adsorption, and desorption.
+Catalytic reactions occur on surfaces that undergo variation in surface binding energy and/or entropy, exhibiting overall increase in reaction rate when the surface binding energy frequencies are comparable to the natural frequencies of the surface reaction, adsorption, and desorption.

 History

-Catalytic resonance theory is constructed on the Sabatier principle of catalysis developed by French chemistry Paul Sabatier.
+Catalytic resonance theory is constructed on the Sabatier principle of catalysis developed by French chemist Paul Sabatier.
 In the limit of maximum catalytic performance, the surface of a catalyst is neither too strong nor too weak.
 Strong binding results in an overall catalytic reaction rate limitation due to product desorption, while weak binding catalysts are limited in the rate of surface chemistry.
 Optimal catalyst performance is depicted as a 'volcano' peak using a descriptor of the chemical reaction defining different catalytic materials.
 Experimental evidence of the Sabatier principle was first demonstrated by Balandin in 1960.

 The concept of catalytic resonance was proposed on dynamic interpretation of the Sabatier volcano reaction plot.
 As described, extension of either side of the volcano plot above the peak defines the timescales of the two rate-limiting phenomena such as surface reaction(s) or desorption.
 For binding energy oscillation amplitudes that extend across the volcano peak, the amplitude endpoints intersect the transiently accessible faster timescales of independent reaction phenomena.
 At the conditions of sufficiently fast binding energy oscillation, the transient binding energy variation frequency matches the natural frequencies of the reaction and the rate of overall reaction achieves turnover frequencies greatly in excess of the volcano plot peak.
+The single resonance frequency (1/s) of the reaction and catalyst at the selected temperature and oscillation amplitude is identified as the purple tie line; all other applied frequencies are either slower or less efficient.